ankh2054/oig-portal/docs/index.md

 The latest results will always show the latest tech results, however to plan ahead for a date of when to base the technical scores on you can set such a date in the admin page.
 Each time the python backend code runs, it checks whether this has been set.
 If the date the checks run matches the date set for the snapshot it will save that tech results to the DB which will be the ones show in the scores page.

+Please see the [Set the date for technical snapshots](admin.md) for further details.

 ### Metasnapshot

-Please see the [Set the date for technical snapshots](admin.md) for further details.

-## Project layouts2

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.